Methodology

 For a full explanation of all the factors affecting these results please see the KS4 2021/22 technical guide (opens in a new tab)

-A list of qualifications that count in the 2022 performance data can be found here (opens in a new tab).
+Read here for a list of qualifications that count in the 2022 performance data (opens in a new tab).

 Changes in the 2019/20 and 2020/21 releases